-We start skiing on Thanksgiving weekend.
-Our lodge is our home base for both skiing and nightlife.
+We start hitting the mountain on Thanksgiving weekend.
+Our lodge is our home base for both winter activities and nightlife.
 Skiers and boarders have a wide range of terrain to choose from.
-Sugarbush and Mad River Glen are both minutes away, so are a variety of cross-country facilities, and sometimes we make a short expedition to Stowe.
+Sugarbush, Mad River Glen, and Bolton Valley are minutes away.
+There is also a variety of cross-country facilities and hiking trails.
+Stowe is ~50 minutes north of the lodge.

-The club also has two races each year, and everybody's welcome (and encouraged) to give it a try.
+The club typically holds two Nastar style races each year, usually on long holiday weekends, and everyone is welcome (and encouraged) to give it a try.

 After skiing, you can stop in the nearby village and do a little shopping, or just head back to the lodge for aprés ski snacks, time in the sauna, a cocktail hour, and then dinner.
 Afterwards chairs are pushed aside to make room for dancing.

 Other nights may be quieter.
 You'll find us playing pool, foosball, scrabble, cards or other games or curled up by the fireplace talking or reading.
 Every weekend is special, with its own tempo and collection of people.
 During the weekend, everyone has a light cooking or housekeeping task, which helps bring everyone together and keeps the cost of your weekend low.

 We arrange carpools whenever possible, so if you don't have a car, that's not a problem.
 (In fact, some think it's even better!)
 Annually, the club also sponsors a group ski trip to Switzerland or out West.
 See our calendar for details on this year’s trip.

 It is strongly advised that to book and pay for upcoming stays on Fareharbor ASAP, especially for holiday weekends as these dates are expected to book early.

 As always, stays at the lodge are subject to the current Rates and Procedures as posted on the SSCNY website.
 All people staying at the lodge are required to follow VT guidance in effect during the dates of their stay at the lodge.